Anon-Exploiter/sliver-cheatsheet/README.md

 ### Payloads

-To be used with files in the `payloads` directory: https://github.com/Anon-Exploiter/sliver-cheatsheet/tree/main/payloads
+To be used with files in the `payloads` directory: https://github.com/Anon-Exploiter/sliver-cheatsheet/tree/main/payloads - Using the oneliners, you no longer need to later on XOR encrypt your shellcode manually using the course given C# code.

 > XOR encryption with 2